 Until the dictionary, an invention of only the last few hundred

 years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations

 in names are frequently found in early Anglo-Saxon

 and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Salkield include Salkeld, Salked, Salkeed, Salkelds and others.

-Another 20 words (1 lines of text) are included under the topic Early Salkield Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was possibly of Queen's College, Oxford, but did not graduate, and was...
+Another 150 words (11 lines of text) are included under the topic Early Salkield Notables in all our PDF Extended History products and printed products wherever possible.